 Inhibiting freedom isn't just about micromanaging.
 It's also about

 allowing people to set their own schedules, identify their own way to get work done, letting them go when they need a change, or helping them shift their role in the company.
 In a recent work/life balance interactive I ran, I was amazed by all of the images of freedom that showed up in their desired states.
 Even a February 2009 Time magazine article described the younger generation of Millenials as demanding freedom.
 Why shouldn't they have it?
+While you may not always know how change will shape your world, or what next adventure you or your team members will be stepping into, give yourself and those around you freedom of choice.
+From this place everyone feels the expansiveness to explore, examine and choose wisely their next move.

 You may be surprised at the ease in which the right change will occur.